surveycto/preload-filter/README.md

 ## More resources

 * **Sample form**
-You can find the sample form definition [here](https://github.com/surveycto/preload-filter/raw/main/extras/sample-forms/sample-main/Timed%20categories%20sample%20form.xlsx).
-You will also need the [media files](https://github.com/scto-sandbox/preload-filter/raw/main/extras/sample-form/media.zip).
+You can find the sample form definition [here](https://github.com/surveycto/preload-filter/raw/main/extras/sample-form/Pre-load%20filter%20sample%20form.xlsx).
+You will also need the [media files](https://github.com/surveycto/preload-filter/raw/main/extras/sample-form/media.zip).

+* **Test form**
+If you are a developer, and you would like to expand on this field plug-in, you can use [this form definition](https://github.com/surveycto/preload-filter/raw/main/extras/sample-form/Test%20form.xlsx) for testing, which uses different field property values.
+It uses the same [media files]([media files](https://github.com/surveycto/preload-filter/raw/main/extras/sample-form/media.zip).

 * **Developer documentation**
 More instructions for developing and using field plug-ins can be found here: [https://github.com/surveycto/Field-plug-in-resources](https://github.com/surveycto/Field-plug-in-resources)